 While WordPress is by far and away the most popular CMS among operators of colocation and wholesale data centers, WordPress is not built to deliver full-funnel marketing results by buyer persona and buyer's journey stage.

-Having a CMS that supports landing page creation and optimization is a lot more critical than most realize.
+Having a CMS that supports landing page creation and optimization is much more critical than most realize.

 Tip: Most small businesses either overlook the need to have a CMS or select a CMS that's not capable of implementing a full-funnel content strategy focused on attaining SMART goals.